Vierbeuter/wp-plugin-core/README.md

 # WP Plugin Core

-*// WORK IN PROGRESS, I RECOMMEND YOU TO WAIT UNTIL A RELEASE IS PUBLISHED*
+*// WORK IN PROGRESS, I RECOMMEND YOU TO WAIT UNTIL A FINAL RELEASE IS PUBLISHED*

+The library is pretty close to release 1.0 though.
+See the project's [roadmap](./ROADMAP.md) for what can be expected in the near and far future.

 ## What's this?